Fitz Roy - East face

 In February of 2011, Belgians Nico Favresse and Sean Villanueva complete an onsight free ascent of the upper two/thirds of the route by accessing the obvious snow ledge via the East Pillar route.
 They found the lower part of El Corazon wet and hence their choice to climb the initial dihedral of the East Pillar.
 There they found copious amounts of equipment, including long cable ladders that made climbing through "cumbersome" (cable cutters are necessary to remove them).
 From the end of the obvious dihedral they attempted to continue straight, climbing an impressive splitter only to have it dead end in a slab after a pitch and a half.
 After backtracking they followed the original line a few more pitches to the snow ledge.
 Nico and Sean climbed and followed each pitch free and onsight, without jumaring, finding difficulties up to 7b.
 They started climbing at around 7AM, reaching the top at 11AM on day two after having climbed through the night, with one short brew stop 8 pitches from the top.
 They bypassed the crux aid section of the route by climbing a long and exposed slab just below it.
 They described the climbing as being of unbelievable high quality.
 They descended via Royal Flush.

-In 1/2013 Carlos Molina and Iñaki Coussirat (AR) completed the second ascent of the route (Nico Fravresse and Sean Villanueva's visionary onsight ascent started by the Ferrari-Meles route just to the left).
-"Carlitos" logged some flight time in the A4 pitch and also higher up when he slipped on icy terrain, breaking his ankle, but managing to reach the summit and descend to Río Blanco unsupported (that is a hardman for you).
-With one of their ropes “dead” they descended Fitz Roy with another party.
+In 1/2013 Carlos Molina and Iñaki Coussirat (AR) completed the first complete repeat of the route (Nico Fravresse and Sean Villanueva's visionary onsight ascent started by the Ferrari-Meles route just to the left).
+"Carlitos" logged some flight time in the crux aid pitch and also higher up when he slipped on icy terrain, breaking his ankle.
+With one of their ropes “dead”, and a broken ankle they descended with the help of Colin Haley and Sarah Heart, who by chance they run into in the summit.
+Carlitos then hiked out to Rio Blanco on his broken ankle.
 They bivied twice on the ascent, and once more during the descent.

 Approach.
 Laguna de los Tres to Paso Superior to Glaciar Piedras Blancas Superior.

 Descent.
-Raps anchors along the route abound, but a descent via the Franco-Argentina would likely be more convenient.
+Raps anchors along the route abound, but a descent via the Francesa would likely be more convenient.

 Bibliography.
 Le Alpi 2e/1993 p.
 62-72; AAJ 1993 p.182-184; Alp 91 p.20-22; Alp 92 p.28; High 122 p.10-11; Rivista della Montagna 143 p.10-12; Desnivel 73 p.79.